Paul Bransom, Dean of American Animal Artists

 As Dorothy Lathrop made clear, Bransom was not just interested in representing the animal, but also paid attention to the animal's habitat.
 For example, an image of a Red Fox that Bransom made for Seagram's Sportsman Calendar in 1963 captures the woods at Canada Lake that would greet Paul and Grace when they arrived in May.
 The blossoming hobblebush and the sprouting fiddlehead ferns are unmistakable signs of the season.
 While at the Lake he did studies of the environment.
 His sketchbooks contain studies of the plants and trees.
 An example of this is his study of fiddlehead ferns.
 The moss covered boulder and dark woods are easily identifiable by any resident of the lake.

 Paul Bransom was an accomplished watercolorist, although he never exhibited professionally as a watercolorist.
-He used watercolors in combination with charcoal for many of his illustrations like this 1925 illustration entitled Silent Hunter from Allen Chaffee's Brownie: The Engineer of Beaver Brook.
+He used watercolors in combination with charcoal for many of his illustrations like this 1925 illustration entitled Silent Hour from Allen Chaffee's Brownie: The Engineer of Beaver Brook.
 This night image with its grove of hemlocks is based on his experience of the woods of Canada Lake.
 The craggy roots and soft ground of hemlock needles are characteristic of hemlock groves.

 The watercolors he did create were largely studies.
 The museum is fortunate to have in its collection one of these watercolor studies entitled Woods out the Back Door.
 Bransom here is exploring the light of the mixed woods with light greens of the filtered light through the deciduous trees on the left and the dark greens of the shade of the hemlock trees on the right.
 He also captures the recession into space of the tree trunks.
 It is interesting to compare Bransom's watercolors to his friend and neighbor Charles Sarka, a nationally recognized watercolorist.
 Sarka produced a large number of grand views of Canada Lake capturing the vista of the mountains and lake.
 In contrast, there are very few views of the Lake done by Bransom.
 One of the rare examples is a simple color pencil sketch of the view from his dock looking east at sunset.
 This drawing is more about the light at sunset than the topography of the lake.
 His watercolor studies are views of boulders, moss covered fallen trees, woodland water falls, and deep woods, all the habitat of his animals.